MckinstryJ/SOMONN/README.md

 <br /> <br />
 <b>Repeat 2-4 until the specified generations for GA<sub>2</sub> is met.</b>
 <br /> <br />
 <b>Results:</b> Towards the end of the independent study, I discovered that by adding another genetic algorithm to the existing NEAT algorithm I was able to improve the possible application of this algorithm by automating the process of finding which set of settings were needed to optimize the model's ability to map a particular dataset's inputs to expected outputs.
 The improvement from the NEAT's base configuration file to the Meta-Optimized configuration file was significant even though the time complexity of adding another genetic algorithm increased by almost 110000%.
+<br /> <br />
+<b>Future Work:</b><br />
+At sometime in the future, I would eventually like to reapproach this topic by finding which set of settings naturally do better at chaotic time series to reduce the search space even further.
+I would also like to figure out how I can reduce the time complexity by applying the threads on a GPU vs the mere 8 threads on a typical CPU.